gardener/test-infra/cmd/tm-bot/README.md

 ```

 #### skip
-Skipped all required testmachinery github status by setting it to success with the description `skipped`.
+Skips all required testmachinery github status by setting it to success with the description `skipped`.
 ```
 Command: skip
 ```